breno-abreu/ProjectsIntelligentSystems/README.md

 # ProjectsIntelligentSystems
+Author: Breno Moura de Abreu
-Repository for the projects of the Intelligent Systems course.
+Description:Repository for the projects of the Intelligent Systems course.
 Written in Python.